-The M.A. in Philanthropic Studiesis a gateway to understanding the social, cultural, political, and economic roles played by philanthropy and nonprofit organizations and facilitates broad understanding that prepares graduates for leadership practice within the nonprofit sector.
+The M.A. in Philanthropic Studies is a gateway to understanding the social, cultural, political, and economic roles played by philanthropy and nonprofit organizations and facilitates a broad understanding that prepares graduates for leadership practice within the nonprofit sector.
 Students gain experience in understanding and applying cutting-edge research and develop critical thinking skills about the complex issues confronting the nonprofit sector.

-This 36-credit-hour graduate program includes 27 hours of core course work, 9 hours of electives, OR a 9-hour thesis option in lieu of electives.
+Our program includes 27 hours of core course work, 9 hours of electives, OR a 9-hour thesis option in place of electives.